ahsan598/devops-projects-hands-on/docker/drupal-docker-image/README.md

-# 📘 README: Drupal + MariaDB with Custom Bootstrap Theme (Docker Compose Project)
+# 📘 Drupal + MariaDB with Custom Bootstrap Theme (Docker Compose Project)

-### 🧠 Project Objective
+### 🎯 Objective

-This project sets up a Drupal 10 website with a MariaDB backend using Docker Compose.
-It also demonstrates how to install and activate a custom Drupal theme (Bootstrap) via a custom Docker image built from a Dockerfile.
+Set up a Drupal 10 site with a MariaDB backend using Docker Compose.
+This project demonstrates:

-It serves as a practical example of using Docker for CMS development, focusing on container orchestration, image customization, and persistent data handling without host-level modifications.
+ - Container orchestration with Docker Compose
+ - Custom Drupal image with a Bootstrap-based theme
+ - Persistent volumes for data
+ - No host-level dependencies

 > ⚙️ Tools used: Docker, Docker Compose, Git, Drupal, MariaDB

+---

 ### 🚀 Steps I Followed
 1. 📦 Dockerfile - Custom Drupal Image with Bootstrap Theme